josh-works/git_practice/readme.md

 - adding and committing
 - modify this document.
 - delete our master branch, because why not?
 - make a pull request.(this might inspire the aformentioned merge conflict) (oh, and re-add our master branch)
-- checking out earlier commit.
+- check out earlier commit, branch from it.
+AKA [kill your babies](https://en.wikipedia.org/wiki/Saturn_Devouring_His_Son).
-- Cleaning up
+- Clean up. don't enter commands without understanding them.

 ## Make a new repo